Skip to Main Content

 - Reference management advice

-Also, contact him if you would like request resources (e.g. books or journals) for the Library.
+Also, contact him if you would like to request resources (e.g. books or journals) for the Library.

 Subject Librarian for Medicine, Dentistry & Biomedical Sciences